 To the general public, thoughts on school safety are often shaped by high-profile school shootings and other tragic incidents that dominate a news cycle.
-For educators, however, issues such as bullying, harassment, and school discipline policies are at the forefront of their thoughts and can affect school safety on a daily basis.
+For educators, law enforcement, and others who work to keep our schools safe, however, issues such as bullying, harassment, and school discipline policies are at the forefront of their thoughts and can affect school safety on a daily basis.

 Overall, data suggest that school crime rates have dropped nationwide since the early 1990s.
-Between 2001 and 2017, the overall percentage of students ages 12–18 who reported being victimized at school during the previous 6 months decreased (from 6 to 2 percent).
+Between 2009 and 2019, the total percentage of students ages 12-18 who reported being victimized at school during the previous 6 months decreased from 4 percent to 2 percent.
+Additionally, about 22 percent of students reported being bullied at school during the 2019 school year, which was lower than in 2009 (28 percent).

-Since the Columbine High School shooting in 1999, school security measures have increased with nearly 100 percent of schools serving 12- to 18-year-olds using at least one safety or security measure.
+Since the Columbine High School shooting in 1999, school security measures have increased — nearly 100 percent of schools serving 12- to 18-year-olds use at least one safety or security measure.
 This includes locked doors, security cameras, hallway supervision, controlled building access, metal detectors, and locker checks.
 However, the use of these safety measures varies by school population and location.

 Launched in 2020, SchoolSafety.gov offers schools and districts actionable recommendations to create a safe and supportive learning environment where students can thrive and grow.
 The site covers critical areas of interest, including mental health, emergency planning, bullying, and more.